Power & Benefits of Ametrine :

-Emotional Energy Properties: Assists in releasing blockages and negative belief systems.
-Brings insight and solutions to issues.
-Promotes inner joy and optimism that isn’t affected by outside influences.
-Provides a balance between thoughts and actions.
-Gives you clarity and a new perspective.
+It assists in releasing blockages and negative belief systems.
+It brings insight and solutions to issues.
+It promotes inner joy and optimism that isn’t affected by outside influences.
+Ametrine provides a balance between thoughts and actions.
+It gives you clarity and a new perspective.

-History: It’s said that in the 1600s Ametrine was first introduced to Europe as a gift given to the Queen of Spain by a conquistador after he received an Ametrine mine in Bolivia as a dowry by marrying a princess named Anahi from the Ayoreos tribe.
+Worldwide.
+It’s said that in the 1600s Ametrine was first introduced to Europe as a gift given to the Queen of Spain by a conquistador after he received an Ametrine mine in Bolivia as a dowry by marrying a princess named Anahi from the Ayoreos tribe.
 Following that, the mine was inactive for more than three hundred years and then discovered once again in the 1960s which made Ametrine available in the 1970s.
 This mine is still active, and it’s now named Anahi after the princess.
 This mine also has amethyst and citrine.